mgoblin/RDA5807_Receiver/README.md

-# FM Receiver on RDA5807 chip
+# FM Radio on RDA5807 chip

-This project is a FM Receiver based on RDA5807 chip (RRD 102v2), Arduino Nano and OLED display.
+This project is a FM Radion receiver based on RDA5807 chip (RRD 102v2), Arduino Nano and OLED display.

 # Receiver features
 - Receive FM Radio band 87..108MHz